godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

     - `Big O` for the upper limit (worst-case).
     - `Big Omega` for the lower limit (best-case).
     - `Big Theta` for the tight bound (typically used for average-case or general characterization).
-- We normally refer to **Algorithms Complexity** with expressions like: `factorial time`, `quadratic time`, `linear time`, and so on.
+- We normally refer to **Algorithmic Complexity** with expressions like: `factorial time`, `quadratic time`, `linear time`, and so on.
   - This means we are **not describing a specific graph**, but rather **classifying the growth behavior** of the algorithm's runtime.

 ## What is Big O?

-- Big O is a notation used to describe the time complexity and space complexity of an algorithm in terms of the input size.
+- Big O is a notation used to describe an algorithm's time complexity and space complexity in terms of the input size.
   - How the execution time (or memory usage) of an algorithm increases as the size of the input grows.

 ## Time Complexity